yentsun/Whyte/README.rst

 - **Define your model once** per project, and then be able to check its instances for validity anywhere.
 Be it *POST* data, parsed *xml* or external database input.
+Usually, when you use ``Zend_Form``, you *redefine* your model.

 - Manage **forms without Zend_Form**.
-Again, if you face an already coded html-template with complex forms, you will be getting hard times tailoring ``Zend_Form`` to output exactly the markup you need.
+If you face an already coded html-template with complex forms, you will be getting hard times tailoring ``Zend_Form`` to output exactly the markup you need.
 Whyte Model doesn't mess with markup (in fact it doesn't render anything) but can validate and repopulate the form.